Intrahepatic bile duct cancer stages

 The number staging system

-The number staging system divides intrahepatic bile duct cancer into 4 main stages, from 1 to 4.
+The number staging system divides intrahepatic bile duct cancer into 4 main stages.
+These are numbered from 1 to 4.

 Stage 1

-Stage 1 means the cancer is only in the bile ducts.
-It is split into two groups:
+This means the cancer is only in the bile ducts.
+It hasn't spread into the nearby blood vessels or anywhere else.
+Stage 1 is split into two groups:

-Stage 1A means there is only one tumour and it is less than 5cm.
-It has not grown into any nearby blood vessels or spread anywhere else.
+Stage 1A means there is only one cancer and it is 5cm or smaller.
 This is the same as T1a, N0, M0 in the TNM staging system.

-Stage 1B means there is only one tumour and it is bigger than 5cm.
-It has not grown into any nearby blood vessels.
+Stage 1B means there is only one cancer and it is bigger than 5cm.
 This is the same as T1b, N0, M0.

 Stage 2